Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 Due to load or high availability needs, you might want to deploy a cluster of several repository nodes.
 This can be achieved rather simply by:

-* Giving the playbbok the location of the shared storage used for the ACS contentstore (See [Shared storage docuemntation](shared-contentstore.md) for details).
+* Giving the playbook the location of the shared storage used for the ACS contentstore (See [Shared storage documentation](shared-contentstore.md) for details).
 * Specifying several hosts within the repository hosts group

 For example: